 As an Employer your responsibilities are:

-- Not discriminate directly by treating you less favorably than a person without the disability would be treated in the same or similar circumstances
+- Not discriminate directly by treating you less favourably than a person without the disability would be treated in the same or similar circumstances

-- Not discriminate indirectly by having a requirement or condition or practice that is the same for everyone but which is less favorable in its impact on you
+- Not discriminate indirectly by having a requirement or condition or practice that is the same for everyone but which is less favourable in its impact on you

 - Make reasonable accommodations for you where required